Cats and boxes – it’s a match made in feline heaven. But have you ever wondered why they’re so obsessed with these cardboard hideaways?

 For cats, boxes are more than just resting spots.
 They are playgrounds full of potential discovery.
 Every edge and corner presents a new adventure, sparking endless curiosity.

 Watch as your kitten investigates a box with all its senses – touching, sniffing, and even tasting the cardboard.
+Cats love to pounce, scratch, and chew, turning a simple box into a multi-faceted amusement park.

 6. Territorial Instincts

 Cats are territorial creatures by nature, and a box can become an extension of their personal domain.
-Claiming space in a home is crucial for a cat’s well-being, and boxes offer an excellent opportunity to mark territory.
+Claiming space in a home is crucial for a cat’s wellbeing, and boxes offer an excellent opportunity to mark territory.

 Your cat might rub its scent onto a box, claiming it as its own.
 This scent-marking behavior reassures your feline friend of its place in the environment, providing a sense of ownership and belonging.